itsastutiii/mehfilytics/README.md

 Hierarchical clustering on normalized acoustic features reveals a clear multi-level structure with a stable cut at 4 clusters (ref: `qawwali_features_clustered.csv:1-35`).
 The clustering produces balanced cluster sizes (6, 6, 10, 12 songs) with no singleton clusters or forced symmetry (ref `spark_results.txt:64-74`).
 Distances reflect genuine acoustic divergence rather than noise, as evidenced by the distinct feature profiles that emerge.

-![Hierarchical clustering dendrogram of Qawwali performances](figures/dendogram.png) *Figure: Hierarchical clustering dendrogram showing natural separation of Qawwali performance regimes.*
+![Hierarchical clustering dendrogram of Qawwali performances](figures/dendogram.png) *Figure 1: Hierarchical clustering dendrogram showing natural separation of Qawwali performance regimes.*

 ### Feature Independence & Validity